kaixih/gpu_unified_cache/README.md

 ## Run codes
 Please refer to autorun.sh, which shows how to run the codes both in CUDA or HCC versions.

+## About this work
+Hou, Kaixi, Hao Wang, and Wu-chun Feng.
+"Gpu-unicache: Automatic code generation of spatial blocking for stencils on gpus."
+In Proceedings of the Computing Frontiers Conference, pp. 107-116.
+ACM, 2017.